Advice for British nationals with mental health needs, their families and carers, to prepare for travelling and living abroad.

 Consider what health precautions you may need to take for your trip.
 Ask your doctor or medical professional for advice.

 Living in country guides contain information on healthcare for residents in some countries.
 You can sign up for email alerts so you can find out when these pages are next updated.
-You can also follow FCO Travel on Twitter and Facebook.
+You can also follow FCDO Travel on Twitter and Facebook.

 Check what mental health services are available in your destination and research local attitudes to mental health.
 Facilities, resources and the understanding of mental health issues vary.